 The value of the “depth” parameter refers to the number of historical commits you want to clone.
 In this case, we specified 1 as the value of the “depth” parameter.
 This means that the clone command will only copy the most recent commit to our local machine.

 Suppose our hypothetical GitHub repository had 10,000 commits, which means it would take quite a while to copy completely to our local machine.
 We only want to clone a copy of the current code and its 10 last commits, without also cloning the entire repository’s history.
 We could do so using this code:

 git clone -depth=10 https://github.com/username/project-name.git

-Now, when we navigate into our project, we will have a copy of the project in its current state, as well as information on the last 10 commits.
-However, our project will not store data on any commits further back in the repository’s history.
+The above command has created a copy of our project in its current state.
+We can search back 10 commits in the history of the repository.
+However, our project does not data on any commits further back in the repository’s history.

 There are a number of different URL types that are supported by the git clone command.
 The git clone command is usually used to clone remote repositories, and so we will explore the main URL types supported by Git below.